bgon/trustmark.js/README.md

 ## Preprocessing model

-The model `models/preprocess.onnx` is used to resize images to the format expected as input for the Trustmark models.
+The models `models/preprocess_224.onnx` and `models/preprocess_256.onnx` are used to resize images to the format expected as input for the Trustmark models.
 It is mandatory to get the same inference results as the original Python implementation.

 # Decode
 ```javascript